 “Hopefully, if the landlord sees the response from the community and the love for the venue, they'll decide to release it and keep it going.”

-The Pinny’s pubic call for support struck a chord with the trio behind The Old Bar in Fitzroy, who launched a similar campaign back in 2013.
+The Pinny’s public call for support struck a chord with the trio behind The Old Bar in Fitzroy, who launched a similar campaign back in 2013.
 Back then, Liam Matthews, Joel Morrison and Singa Unlayati let their supporters know that, as things stood, the business wasn’t likely to last the winter.

 “We were really worried that the band scene was winding back," Liam says.
 "We knew it was going to come back but we didn’t know if we could weather it.”